Why Should I Use Recurring Tasks in Project Management Software?

 While most businesses use recurring tasks to create and manage a chain of repetitive tasks, this is not the only use for them.
 Ricardo da Palma Borges & Associados (RPBA) is a Portugal-based law firm that chose to implement recurring tasks in a unique way.

-RPBA deals with two types of deadlines: deadlines imposed by clients on consulting or planning projects, and deadlines imposed by courts and other public entities on litigation.
+RPBA deals with two types of deadlines: deadlines imposed by clients on consulting or planning projects, and deadlines set by courts and other public entities on litigation.

 Client deadlines may change over the course of a project, but court and public entity deadlines are strictly non-negotiable milestones.
 Not only that, but the company found that it was difficult to keep many of their initial schedules due to the continued development of more pressing matters.